-- The NCW Fair will have an official veterinarian in attendance Wednesday and at a specified time each day. - All breeding cattle should be blood tested for brucellosis and found negative within 30 days of entry to the fair.
+- The NCW Fair will have an official veterinarian in attendance Wednesday and at a specified time each day. - 2.
+All breeding cattle should be blood tested for brucellosis and found negative within 30 days of entry to the fair.
 Proof of negative blood test of vaccination will be shown to veterinarian.
 Dairy cattle identified as official calf hood vaccinates under 20 months of age, and beef cattle identified as official calf hood vaccinates under 24 months of age, should not be tested.
 Steers should be exempt from brucellosis. - 3.
 Individual health certificates are not required for entry. - 4.
-Fair veterinarians will inspect all beef, sheep, swine, goats, and horses before entry into the fair to determine they are free from infectious or contagious disease and external parasites.
-Fair superintendents will determine healthy status of fur-bearing animals, poultry, pigeons, ducks, geese, and turkeys before exhibiting.
+Fair veterinarians will inspect all classes of livestock and poultry (including horses, pet animals, fur-bearing animals, pigeons, ducks, geese and turkeys), before they are exhibited, to determine that the livestock and poultry are free from infectious or contagious disease and ectoparasites.
 All poultry must test negative for Salmonella pullorum-typhoid (P-T).
-This rule applies to chickens, exotic fowl, and game birds, but excludes waterfowl, doves, and pigeons.
+This rule applies to chickens, exotic fowl and game birds, but excludes waterfowl, doves and pigeons.
 Birds under the age of 16 weeks do not need to be tested for P-T. Exhibitors that meet one of the two options below do not need to have their birds P-T tested prior to exhibit: - The exhibitor is a participant in the National Poultry Improvement Plan (NPIP); or - Within the past twelve months, the show birds were purchased from NPIP participants, hatcheries, or feed stores.
 Exhibitors that do not meet the criteria above must test negative for P-T within 90 days of going to exhibit. - A veterinarian, vet tech or trained personnel can draw 1⁄2 cc of blood from each bird and send the samples to the WSU Avian Health and Food Safety Laboratory in Puyallup, WA or a WSDA field veterinarian needs to perform a P-T testing prior to the Fair. - 5.
-Fair Veterinarians and Superintendents will reject any animal with infectious or contagious disease.
-Exhibitors should be aware that ringworm, warts, pinkeye, strangles, contagious, ecthyma, scabies, lice, mites, ticks, and fleas fall into these categories.
+Fair Veterinarians MUST and WILL REJECT ANY ANIMAL WITH INFECTIOUS OR CONTAGIOUS DISEASE OR ECTOPARASITES.
+EXHIBITORS should be aware that RINGWORM, WARTS, PINKEYE, STRANGLES, CONTAGIOUS, ECTHYMA, SCABIES, LICE, MITES, TICKS, AND FLEAS fall into these categories.
 No animal from a quarantined area or premise will be permitted to enter any fair. - ALL OUT-OF-STATE ENTRIES MUST COMPLY WITH THE State of Washington import regulations.
-A 2022 Health Certificate will be issued by an accredited veterinarian from the State of Origin for all out-of-state livestock and poultry entries. - No drug or medications shall be administered on the fairgrounds unless approved by the Fair veterinarian in writing.
-Anyone caught in this act shall have all exhibits removed from grounds and forfeiture of all premiums.

-Any animal that is packer rejected is returned to the exhibitor with forfeiture of all sales/monies associated with that exhibit.
+A 2021 Health Certificate will be issued by an accredited veterinarian from the State of Origin for all out-of-state livestock and poultry entries. - No drug or medications shall be administered on the fairgrounds unless approved by the Fair veterinarian in writing.
+Anyone caught in this act shall have all exhibits removed from grounds and forfeiture of all premiums. - Any animal carcass that is packer rejected is returned to the exhibitor with forfeiture of all sales/monies dealing with that exhibit.